 personal level, Keith suffered extreme pain every day for 19 years from

-fibromyalgia caused by police violence but overcame the illness with the
+fibromyalgia caused by police violence but overcame the illness after a 21 water only fast in 2014.

-Keith lives with his partner and fellow Food Not Bombs volunteer, Abbi, in Santa Cruz, California and Taos, New Mexico where they volunteer with the Food Not Bombs Free Skool.
+Keith lives in Santa Cruz, California he volunteers with the Food Not Bombs Free Skool.
 He enjoys tending to their gardens, sharing meals with the hungry, maintaining one of the movement's websites and helping coordinate logistics for Food Not Bombs.
 Keith also draws, paints, and writes about social justice issues.

 Presently, Keith focuses his attention helping provide food to families struggling because of the global economic crisis.
 He speaks at book stores, colleges and universities about the Food Not Bombs movement, as well as helps organize protests, and cooks with local Food Not Bombs groups as he travels.
 He maintains a Food Not Bombs website and provides assistance to local chapters facing arrest, seeking information or requesting literature and logistical support.
 He also helps the public participate with Food Not Bombs, directing hungry people and potential volunteers to local chapters that feed the hungry each week in over 1,000 cities around the world.